BeiGeJin/BeiGeJin.github.io/_pages/about.md

 My general research interest lies in computational modeling in psychology and cognitive neuroscience.
 I'm especially interested in the research of memory, which, I think, is closely related to our understanding of who we are.

-I had the priviledge of working with Professor Huan Luo and Huihui Zhang on serial dependence at PKU.
-I also had a wonderful time working with Professor Michael J. Kahana at UPenn on CMR-IA, a model of memory for items and associations.
-Currently, I'm working on developing rucurrent neural networks coupled with feedback control in NSDS lab at U.C.
-Berkeley, guided by Professor Kristofer Bouchard.
+I had the priviledge of working with [Prof. Huan Luo](https://mgv.pku.edu.cn/english/people/lbd/sopacs/360652.htm) and Huihui Zhang on serial dependence at PKU.
+I also had a wonderful time working with [Prof. Michael J. Kahana](https://psychology.sas.upenn.edu/people/michael-kahana) in [CML lab](https://memory.psych.upenn.edu/Main_Page) at UPenn on CMR-IA, a model of memory for items and associations.
+Currently, I'm working on developing rucurrent neural networks coupled with feedback control in [NSDS lab](https://bouchardlab.lbl.gov/) at U.C.
+Berkeley, guided by [Prof. Kristofer Bouchard](https://biosciences.lbl.gov/profiles/kristofer-e-bouchard/).

 I’m seeking 2024 Fall RA position in labs focusing on psychology/cognitive neuroscience.